Zambia is one of the best travel destinations on the African continent to enjoy a safari vacation reminiscent of yesteryear.

 The number of identified bird species in Zambia total 753 - a large number of different species, if you take into account that Zambia is a landlocked country and that the entire country falls within a single biome.
 Zambia's primary wetlands, including the Kafue Flats, Bangweulu Swamp and Busanga Plains, are the country's top birding destinations.
 The seasonal South Luangwa National Park is another prime birding destination.

-Those who enjoy canoeing are spoilt for choice when visiting Zambia.
+Those who enjoy canoeing are spoiled for choice when visiting Zambia.
 The most popular canoeing destination is the Zambezi River area close to Livingstone, mostly because it is very easily accessible.
 There are, however, a great number of lakes and rivers where spectacular scenery can be viewed while enjoying your favorite pastime.

 A number of established companies offer mobile safaris to most of the national parks in Zambia.
 These safaris are truly reminiscent of those enjoyed by the great explorers of yesteryear.
 It is recommended that you devote at least a week to any mobile safari in Zambia to fully enjoy the experience and the untamed wilderness areas in which these safaris are conducted.